AceRNorth/gdsims/_sources/tutorials/tutorial3.rst

 3.1 Model introduction: Patch
 -----------------------------

 The :class:`Patch` component is the essential building block of the model.
 It represents a population of mosquitoes mating, aging, dying… carrying out all the essential behaviours of a living, breathing population.
-As we've seen, the mosquitoes are divided into four types of individuals: juveniles (J), males (M), unmated (virgin) females (V) and mated females (F).
+As we've seen, the mosquitoes are divided into four types of individuals: juveniles (J), adult males (M), adult unmated (virgin) females (V) and adult mated females (F).

 .. figure:: ../images/tut3_patch_intro.png
     :align: left